 - English makes many cameo appearances in places where it is not actually understood.
 People worldwide wear T-shirts that bear English messages, some of which make sense.
 A dinosaur-skeleton keychain from Japan that I used for years had the message “Joyful Stegosaurus Happy Bone”, which looks like English.
 Advertisers throughout Europe often use English or English-esque taglines to give an international or youthful flare.
 Public buses in Thessaloniki announce all their stops: “επόμενη στάση [stop name], next stop [stop name]”, as though (a) no foreigners would cotton on that “epómeni stási” is Greek for “next stop” by the third time they heard it, and (b) all foreigners would understand “next stop”.
-Products everywhere feature switches labelled “on/off”, but mastering the on/off switch is a far cry from mastering English – and even this text is being replaced by a universal icon.
+Products everywhere feature switches labeled “on/off”, but mastering the on/off switch is a far cry from mastering English – and even this text is being replaced by a universal icon.
 In places far and wide, English words often float through the air like soap bubbles shimmering in the breeze.

 Until this study, third-language translations have gone almost entirely unexamined, with viable translations of formal texts from a few elite languages to English serving as a synecdoche for all other cases.
 Although anybody reading this article obviously has a sophisticated knowledge of the language, only 5% of people speak English as a native language, and perhaps 10% more know it as a second language to some degree (anywhere on the spectrum from knowing to get off the bus when they hear “next stop”, to conducting research in nuclear physics).
 For 85% of the world, English rests as far from their daily experience as deep-sea fishing probably does from yours, though access to dependable translation of the large chunk of global knowledge that is housed in English would benefit speakers of any other language.